ITregear/ITregear.github.io/src/assets/thoughts/what-the-education-system-is-getting-wrong-about-engineering.md

 ### Stepping Out of the Pool

-> The answer isn’t just learning to swim better, it’s redesigning the water we’re teaching students in.
+> The answer isn’t just learning to swim better, it’s redesigning the tank we’re teaching students in.

 If you want to get started building, but feel like the typical engineering workflow is looming and slow: